 Without a shadow of a doubt, this is Porto’s busiest shopping street.
 It’s the city’s main high street and is perfect for picking up a few needed things!
 All the big and known stores have a windowfront on this vibrant street.
 Get your pockets ready, and shop till ya drop!

 This typical style of Portuguese music can be heard anywhere in the nostalgic ambiance that Porto is known and loved for.
 There are many places in the city that showcase this classic art.
 Top tip: try to avoid the most touristy ones.
-A good example of how to achieve the authentic experience is visiting Vinhas D’Alho.
-We recommend you our post about Best fado in Porto.
+A good example of how to achieve the authentic experience is visiting any of the places we recommend in our post of the Best fado in Porto.

 33. Passeio dos Clérigos: